Holyoke Becomes a Dementia Friendly Community

 Caregiver Support Groups

-ALSO an evening support group is held on the third Tuesday of each month at Loomis House, 6-7:30 pm, drop-ins welcome at both groups.
-For more information call Sandy at 413-538-7551.
+General Caregivers Support Group held on third Tuesday evenings of each month, 6-7:30 pm, drop-ins welcome.
+For more information call Sandy at 413-538-7551